 International Service Projects

-Round Square International Projects (RSIS) are opportunities for students and adults to come together from across the globe and to take part in something amazing.
+Round Square International Service (RSIS) projects are opportunities for students and adults from Round Square schools to come together from across the globe and to take part in something amazing.

 Each year Round Square host two unique service projects for 50 students from Round Square Schools.
 The projects take place every year in July and December and run (on average) for two weeks.